joncrain/joncrain.github.io/about.md

 ## Coaching

-I have coached in the soccer program at [Mount Pleasant High School](http://mtpleasantschools.net//site/Default.aspx?PageID=1723) since 2007.
+I have coached for the soccer program at [Mount Pleasant High School](http://mtpleasantschools.net//site/Default.aspx?PageID=1723) since 2007.
 I started out as an assistant, but quickly became the junior varsity head coach where I worked with the boys program for eight seasons and the girls program for five.
 In 2015, I stepped into the head coaching role for the boys varsity team.
+I have also recently picked up one of the [Mount Pleasant Soccer Clubs](http://mpsoccerclub.org) U10 teams.

 Coaching gives me the opportunity to stretch my life in areas that I may not naturally look to grow.
 In my day job I sit at a computer for over 8 hours a day.
 Coaching